 GRA 4137 Data Protection and Ethics in the Modern Business Environment

-- Gain a basic understanding of the rules and principles for protecting privacy and personal information, particularly as laid down in EU and other international instruments.
+- Gain a basic understanding of the rules and principles for protecting privacy and personal data, particularly as laid down in EU and other international instruments.

-- Knowledge of the newest regulation on data protection from EU (GDPR; General Data Protection Regulation)
+- Gain detailed knowledge of the EU General Data Protection Regulation (GDPR)

-- Knowledge of the rules concerning transfer of data to other countries
+- Aquire knowledge of the rules concerning the transfer of personal data to other countries

-- A basic knowledge of Norway`s obligation in the EEA-agreement and European law and relevant case law
+- Have a basic understanding of Norway`s obligation in the EEA agreement and European law and relevant case law

-- Acquire knowledge of the ethical problems in modern business arising from the usage of personal information and Big data: monitoring, surveillance of individuals behavior and offering personalized services and products while at the same time limiting individuals options and choices available on the market
+- Learn about the ethical challenges in modern business arising from the use of personal information and big data, such as monitoring, surveillance of individual behavior, and offering personalized services and products while limiting individuals' options and choices

-- Be capable of discussing possible solutions to threats in electronic commerce and Big data
+- Can design and advise on appropriate solutions to address privacy concerns in electronic commerce and Big data

-- Be able to understand the necessary balance between the need of privacy and control over data in business settings and markets at large
+- Be able to engage in informed debate on the necessary balance between the need of privacy and control over data in business settings and markets at large

 - Have developed a special ethical consciousness when assessing data protection